joshhaddock88/LINQInManhatten/README.md

 ## General Information

 * This is a console application capable of reading data from a json file.
+We deserialize the json data and filter the output through a sequence of LINQ queries.

 ## Technologies Used